skalenetwork/IMA/README.md

 bash ./scripts/test_deploy.sh
 ```

 This command will create a ganache instance and deploy all contracts to it.
 Starts by deploying and setting up the required components from skale-manager project.
 It follows with the deployment of the IMA contracts.
-There's no need for the .env file used in the next section as the scripts handles the entire workflow.
+There's no need for the .env file used in the next section as the script handles the entire workflow.

 ## Deployment